BiMiBo/.github/README.md

 ## User Stories

+-   [ ] Student can create an account
+-   [ ] Student can activate an account via email
 -   [ ] Student can click on a `View Courses` button on the Landing Page to display the Courses Page.
 -   [ ] Student can see a card on the Courses Page for each